Modify One Cluster from One Project Deprecated

 • createDate string(date-time)

-Date and time when MongoDB Cloud created this cluster.
-This parameter expresses its value in ISO 8601 format in UTC.
+Date and time when MongoDB Cloud created this serverless instance.
+MongoDB Cloud represents this timestamp in ISO 8601 format in UTC.

 • diskWarmingMode string